 - Many WG members felt model 2 are feasible as well.

 - However, some WG members raised the question that whether there will be increased inaccuracy due to this model.
-As what will probably happen is that registries will just wash their hands of any validation or verification of the validity of even the scripts of the languages coming in.
-They will accept whatever is given by the registrar and they’ll just stick it in.
-And if it makes no sense, if it is Cyrillic combined with Chinese combined with Hindi they’ll take it, stick it in the database and then just show it.
-And I think we have a pretty high risk of larger amounts of garbage being stored than already is.
+As what will probably happen is that registries will not perform any validation or verification of the validity of even the scripts of the languages coming in, and not be responsible for the accuracy of the information.
+They will accept whatever information is given by the registrar and enter that information in the Whois record.
+No verification of accuracy or a single script will be performed, so it is possible that an entry that combines Cyrillic, simplified Chinese, Hindi could be created as valid Whois entry.

+- Some WG members were wary of any solution that relies upon registrar provision of a PoC, whether to the public or to registrants.
+ICANN has shown limited institutional capability to enforce basic compliance, let alone qualify control in similar situations.

 On model 3 and 4:

-- Many WG members raised concern to model 3 and 4 because it is costly to registrars, that the service fee for translation in many countries are very expensive, sometimes higher than the price of the domain name.
+- Many WG members raised concern to model 3 and 4 because it is costly to registrars, that the service fee for translation in many countries is very expensive, sometimes higher than the price of the domain name.

 - Some felt that model 3 is not very helpful as transliteration is not precise enough to benefit law enforcement or intellectual property enforcements.

-- Also some WG member felt that model 3 and 4 effectively describes 'added value'.
+- Also some WG members felt that models 3 and 4 effectively describes 'added value'.
 Our focus (as with all policy groups) should be on baseline behaviour as there is an infinite spectrum of added value that we cannot predict.

+- Some WG members were wary of any solution that relies upon registrar provision of a POC, whether to the public or to registrants.
+ICANN has shown limited institutional capability to enforce basic compliance, let alone quality control, in similar situations.

 5 FINDINGS

 6 RECOMMENDATIONS